Skip to content

 Short answers, pulled from the story.

-What are the Caroline Islands and where are they located?
+Where are the Caroline Islands located?